EtherealWorkshop/Aurora/README.md

   2. Any future shims that are made

 # Uploading Files via another computer
-1. Use AFT on page 2 (reccomended)
+1. Use AFT on page 2 (recommended)
-2. Use a linux computer with **ROOT ACCESS**<br></br>
+2. Use a Linux computer with **ROOT ACCESS**<br></br>
 ChromeOS Files will NOT WORK!
-Use VT2 or Crostini USB passthrough if you only have a chromebook.
+Use VT2 or Crostini USB passthrough if you only have a Chromebook.

 # Credits
 - [Sophia](https://github.com/soap-phia) - Lead developer of Aurora, Got Wifi